nrc1231/Mesa-RAS-Study/modelica/README.md

 ### Modelica Physical Dynamics Module

-This folder contains the physical dynamic model used in the Mesa system, implemented in Modelica.
+This folder contains the physical dynamic model used in this Mesa system case study, implemented in Modelica.

 Main components:
 - Full-car active suspension dynamics: active.mo